lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-configure-integration-63.md

 * [Configure new integration](#configure-new-integration-63)
 * [Upgrade existing integration](#upgrade-integration-63)

+>[!NOTE]
+   >If you are an existing Brand Portal user, it is recommended to delete the existing configurations and create new configuration on Adobe I/O Console.

 ## Configure new integration on AEM 6.3 {#configure-new-integration-63}

 Perform the following steps in the listed sequence to configure integration for the first-time: